-Please look for the 88th Annual Student Art Show in February 2023!
+It's time for the 90th Annual Student Art Show!
 The School of Art’s Annual Student Show displays artwork produced by students during the past year and gives students the opportunity to participate in a professional exhibition where a qualified juror selects artwork and artistic awards of distinction.

 Gallery Hours